 This is what Jordan Peterson sees as the fundamental ‘I’, and he has later referenced this as ‘the captain of the ship’ that is the true self.

 Tolle meanwhile goes one step further and states that the awareness itself is the true Self experiencing itself in our human form.

 This is a slight nuance with huge proportions.

 This means that in Tolle’s teaching, human consciousness is an expression of God, or Being, as he likes to term it, while in Peterson’s philosophy, the individual is the abstract source being capable of discerning truth from falsehood.

 The key difference between Jordan Peterson and Eckhart Tolle

 Essentially, in Tolle’s teaching we are part of God, in Peterson’s we need the mythological model of God to guide us on the deepest level, while our relationship to a creator is unclear, Peterson seems to advocate the Christian notion as God as Father – wise, judging, benevolent, loving – in a manner we can’t truly intellectually comprehend.

-If you enjoyed the differences between Jordan Peterson and Eckhart Tolle, why not consider downloading the free Recovering Man e-Book that contains 6 key lessons on optimizing your life:
+If you enjoyed the differences between Jordan Peterson and Eckhart Tolle, why not consider getting the free Recovering Man Book, From Lost Boy to Awakened Man that contains a 9-Step Guide to transforming your life: